First Act. Presentation of Jesus: Mark 1.14-8.30

 - allow the one being trained to do the activity and interact with her or him

-- leave the person being trained doing the activity and then check back with the person later
+- leave the person being trained to do the activity and then check back with the person later

 - encourage the one being trained to model the same activity and then follow the pattern with them.

-Go ahead, give this pattern a try sometime in any are of life in which you are providing training.
+Go ahead, give this pattern a try sometime in any area of life in which you are providing training.

 Observing the Story

 In this section, Mark continues his story of Jesus invading this present evil age with his words and works.
 He turns to the topic of discipleship.
 There are six segments in this section: opportunity lost (Mark 6.1-6a); opportunity found (Mark 6.6b-13); the guilt of Herod and glory of John the Baptist (Mark 6.14-29); dining out (Mark 6.30-44); disciples terrified (Mark 6.45-52); and demanding crowds (Mark 6.53-56).